 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
 However, death only occurs in about 1% of children ...more treatments »

 Kawasaki disease: Misdiagnosis

 A diagnosis of Kawasaki disease may be overlooked, delayed or missed in the U.S. because it is rarer in the U.S. than in Japan.
 Some symptoms may also initially be attributed to more common conditions.
-Symptoms, such as fever, nausea, vomiting, cough and joint pain are similar to symptoms of more common conditions, such as influenza, upper ...more misdiagnosis »
+Symptoms, such as fever, nausea, vomiting, cough and joint pain are similar to symptoms of more common conditions, such as influenza, upper respiratory infection ...more misdiagnosis »

 Symptoms of Kawasaki disease

 Home Diagnostic Testing

 Wrongly Diagnosed with Kawasaki disease?

 Kawasaki disease: Deaths